Sustainability is a quickly developing sector and it’s time for you to get your office on board using these 10 steps!

-Plan A’s product includes templates of presentations for your CEO to ensure this step goes smoothly and your presentation delivers maximum impact.
-Visit Plan A’s website to request a demo.
+Our product includes templates of presentations for your CEO to ensure this step goes smoothly and your presentation delivers maximum impact.

 Adopting an environmentally-aware mindset within your company and creating sustainable goals is the first step in your journey to becoming a successful sustainable business.
 Once this mindset is established, Plan A finds you a sustainable solution by helping you measure, reduce, and offset your business carbon footprint whilst helping you maintain this employee culture of sustainability.

 Step 5: Create a “green team” in your company

 One of the most effective ways to create a long-lasting culture of sustainability is to rally a team of like-minded and environmentally conscious individuals to create a “green team” within your company.
 A “green team” can be responsible for ensuring that the sustainability movement stays active, planning sustainability events, and engaging the office in various sustainability efforts.
 Additionally, this team should highlight sustainability-related hot topics in the news and mass media to keep the company’s sustainability movement relevant and update the company on this information weekly.